stelcodes/nuzzle/README.md

 - `:markdown`: A path to an associated markdown file.

 ## How Nuzzle Adds to the Site Data
 You can think of Nuzzle's core functionality as a data pipeline.
-Nuzzle takes your site data, adds some spice, and sends it through webpage rendering function.
+Nuzzle takes your site data, adds some spice, and sends it to your webpage rendering function, one webpage map at a time.

 Nuzzle's process can be visualized like so:
 ```